 The future of business is female, and it’s knocking on the door now.
-Image via Pexels.

 The issue of female power, representation and self-sufficiency have never been more topical than right now.
 Anyone who thought the glass ceiling had been firmly shattered, or that battles for gender equality were a thing of the past has had those ideas turned upside down over the past few years, as a movement like MeToo put gender struggles firmly back in the spotlight.
 Now is a crucial moment to be a female entrepreneur, as it is only by founding communities and redefining the norm that the insidious creep of sexism can be halted in its tracks.
 Women need other women – to run businesses, to become employers, and to be customers.
 A diverse, tolerant business landscape has huge positives to offer from tapping into so much unrealized potential lying dormant in marginalized groups.
 New opportunities are squandered by sticking to a formulaic approach to the distribution of power.
 Yet there is no denying that the world of high-level business is still overwhelmingly dominated by those who have been unfavorably described as ‘pale, male and stale’.
 This can throw up certain additional difficulties that female entrepreneurs need to navigate in order to make themselves and their businesses successful.
 It still isn’t a level playing field, but there is much to be gained from the wisdom of women who have already forged their own way in running a company and overcoming all the challenges that entail.
-Here’s how to benefit from the approaches that have proved successful, and build your business up to where you want it to be, whether you are setting up a Texas LLC or building houses in Bahrain:

 Call Out The Status Quo